ejwillemse/BAN313/chapter5.md

 5. Calculate and view the number of reworked products that were unsuccessfully repaired and scrapped.
 Assign your answer to `nReworkScrap`.
 6. Calculate and view the total number of products, out of the 1000 simulated products, that were scrapped.
 Assign your answer to `nScrapTotal`.
 7. From the simulation results, what proportion of products were scrapped?
 Assign your answer to `pScrappedSim`.
-8. Calculate the analytical proportion of scrapped using the given formula and see how it compares the simulated proportion.
-Assign your answer to `pScrappedAct`.
+8. Calculate the analytical proportion of scrapped using the given formula and and assign your answer to `pScrappedAct`.
+See how it compares the simulated proportion

 *** =hint